Tax Benefit

 The economic health of a country can be greatly impacted by a successful entrepreneur.
 Despite numerous women entrepreneurs establishing and becoming successful, the challenges faced by women have remained constant.
 In addition to dealing with a variety of obstacles related to limited resources, women entrepreneurs who run small businesses face additional challenges.

-In this article, we will cover all the basics about this scheme for budding female entrepreneurs and its eligibility criteria.
+In this article, we will cover all the basics about Shringaar and Annapurna Scheme for budding female entrepreneurs and its eligibility criteria.
 We will also talk about the obstacles to promoting women’s entrepreneurship and sustainability.

 According to statistics, despite the technological revolution India has experienced in the last few decades, less than 14 per cent of Indian women are business owners.
 Surprisingly, 79% of all businesses owned by women are self-funded.
 Compared to more than 50 million men entrepreneurs in India, there are only about eight million women entrepreneurs.
 By now, it has become clear that males are overwhelmingly dominant in startups and SMEs.